aleksigron/kokko/README.md

 [Glad](https://github.com/Dav1dde/glad) is used to load the OpenGL profile and extensions.

+[Dear ImGui](https://github.com/ocornut/imgui) is used to draw the editor UI.

 [rapidjson](https://github.com/Tencent/rapidjson) is used to read JSON formatted asset files.

 [yaml-cpp](https://github.com/jbeder/yaml-cpp) is used to read and write YAML formatted asset files.